yhomarys-qa/qa-portfolio/02-Test-Cases/Checkout/TC-059_State_Field_Accepts_Alphabetic_Input.md

 5. Enter a valid ZIP code
 6. Enter a valid address
 7. Enter a valid City
-8. Enter alphabetic input only (e.g., Paraná)
+8. Enter only alphabetic characters in the state field (e.g., Paraná)
 9. Click on "Submit"

 ---